barakamulas/TheScout/README.md

 ### THE SCOUT

-An android app for scouting soccer players in Kenya
+An android app for scouting soccer players in various leagues.
+The app provides football stats in provided leagues to give insight on which players are performing well.

 ## Author